Satyam-Panchal/fourier_series_drawing/README.md

 testing_coefficient.py --> can be used to test the fourier coefficients calculated by the program with the help of complex_plotter.py bring_everything_together.py --> to calculate the final list of fourier coefficients in the form suitable for feeding into java script code

-if you want to see the montage of drawing i made , go here : https://youtu.be/8PUTl3-sIj0

-I will be updating the code and this read me file soon enough
+I will be updating the code and this read me file at regular intervals.